cisocrgroup/Resources/manuals/pocoto-manual.md

 import more than one TEI file into \pocoto{}.

-To import a TEI file, make sure that you have opened the right project and go to `File -> Import -> Import from TEI` and select the according TEI file. \pocoto{} will now align the content of the TEI file with your ocr data.
+To import a TEI file, make sure that you have opened the right project and go to `File -> Import -> Import from TEI` and select the respective TEI file. \pocoto{} will now align the content of the TEI file with your ocr data.